Do I Have To Write A Will?

 Plan for your children

 You need to make provision for your children, especially if your children are still dependent on you.
-If your children are old enough to fend for themselves, you still need to mention your wishes for them.

 It is important to discuss your plans with your child’s other parent, so you are both singing from the same hymnsheet.